ubirch/ubirch-xdk-firmware/README.md

   - XDK connects to the WIFI
   - Gets UTC time from ntp server
-  - Every 10 seconds the XDK gets the Accelerometer values from the BMA280 sensors, packs it and signs it using ubrich-protocol and sends it to the backend
+  - Every 10 seconds the XDK gets the Accelerometer values from the BMA280 sensors, packs it and signs it using ubirch-protocol and sends it to the backend